 Nightlife on Skiathos

-Maybe nightlife is less intense than in Mykonos or Kavos (Corfu); however, you will find Skiathos as an island for all party tastes.
+Maybe nightlife is less intense than Mykonos or Kavos (Corfu); however, you will find Skiathos an island for all party tastes.
 There are all-night clubs as well as lounge bars.
 Most clubs and bars are in the Town of Skiathos.
-Yet, you will also find many nearby organized beaches, such as Koukounaries beach.
+You will also find many nearby organized beaches, such as Koukounaries Beach.

 In summer, famous DJs will play music in the bars, creating a massive party atmosphere.